-As I did all of my interior decorating from afar, I loved being reading other blogger’s posts on what their dorm rooms looked like.
-I mean, let’s be real: in a realistic dorm, the furniture color could clash with your color scheme and you might only have enough space in your room for a bed and a desk, let alone the folding chairs and futons that you see in the ads, and you’re actually going to be living in the room, rather than it just being a display for a picture.
-These blog tours of actual dorm rooms were not only great for inspiration, but they also provided me with some helpful insight on what actually living in a dorm room would be like, along with what I would need.
+As I did all of my interior decorating from afar, I also loved reading other blogger’s posts on what their dorm rooms looked like.
+I mean, let’s be real: in a realistic dorm, the furniture color could clash with your color scheme and you might only have enough space in your room for a bed and a desk, let alone the folding chairs and futons that you see in the ads.
+After all, the ads tend to hide the fact that you’re actually going to be living in the room, rather than it just being a display for a picture or a campus tour.
+That’s why I loved the blog tours of actual dorm rooms.
+Not only were great for inspiration, but they also provided me with some helpful insight on what actually living in a dorm room would be like, along with what I would need.

-So this is the hallway that I would enter when I would open the door to the common area of the suite.
-Having a suite means that you also have two keys: one to the common area and one to your room.
-While this was great, it also meant that when I locked myself out of my private room, I also had to lock myself out of the common area when I went to go get the extra key, since we had our doors so that they automatically lock behind us when we leave.
-Luckily, this didn’t happen too often.
+So this is the hallway that I would enter whenever I would open the door to the common area of the suite.
+Having a suite also means that you have two keys: one to the common area and one to your room.
+While this was great, it also meant that when I locked myself out of my private room, I also had to lock myself out of the common area as I went to go get the extra key.
+(Our doors automatically locked behind us.)
+Luckily, I didn’t lock myself out too often.

 The door further down along the wall was the bathroom.

 The above picture shows the interior of the bathroom, which was quite large, especially when you consider that the picture only shows about three-quarters of the floor; the toilet was on the left-hand side, just outside of this picture.

 Along the walls, we put up command hooks to hang our towels from, and each of us also brought along a set of storage drawers for (of course) storage.

 When I walked to the end of the hallway and turned to the left, this is what I would see.
 The suite came with the couches and tables, which was extremely nice for having friends over.
 But even with this commodity, we rarely ever used it, even when we did have a TV in there.